Hidden Complexities of Overtime and Time Off: 5 Quick Scheduling Insights

 The long list of details schedulers commonly overlook includes managing overtime and time off – both of which are top concerns, especially at certain times of the year.
 The holiday rush, for example, produces a sharp increase in demand for workers and extra shifts, accompanied by a surge in employee time-off requests.
 Balancing these opposing dynamics with the fiscal year-end can create a perfect storm of logistical chaos for managers.

 These myriad scheduling details – hours worked, OT rules, tracking accrued PTO, and who’s available to sub – often rely solely on specifics that managers “just know.”
 But manually juggling so much complicated data is a recipe for unnecessary – and intensive – work.
 Think about how much more could be accomplished by freeing up the time and brainpower of these avoidable tasks.

-Well, before you can take steps to relieve your people management burden, it’s important to identify a few things:
+Before you can take steps to relieve your employee scheduling burden, it’s important to identify the answers to the following:

 - Which challenges are more complex than they seem?

-- How much extra work are you already doing in your head?
+- How much extra work are schedulers already doing in their heads?

-- What are your organization’s unique scheduling requirements?
+- What are the organization’s unique scheduling requirements?

-The better you understand these basic questions, the more effectively you can streamline your scheduling.
+The better you understand these basic questions, the more effectively you can streamline your employee scheduling.

 Next, consider the following elements of overtime and time-off management to build on these foundational insights:

 1) Effective Communication

-How are you confirming timekeeping with managers?
-Using a phone tree to find subs?
-Handling work requests through email chains?
-Can you receive updates like availability changes and workload increases in real time?
-Better productivity starts with efficient communication across your organization.
+How do you confirm timekeeping with managers?
+Do you find subs through a phone tree or handle work requests through email chains?
+Are availability changes and workload increases provided in real time?
+Better productivity starts with more efficient communication across your organization.

 2) Overtime Monitoring

-Who’s at risk of going over 40 hours this week?
-Are you accounting for time split between multiple departments or locations?
-Does overtime pay seem inescapable?
+Do you know who is at risk of 40+ hours this week?
+Can you account for time split between multiple departments or locations?
+Does overtime pay seem unavoidable?
 Mentally logging hours worked is exhausting.
 Standardize timekeeping records and processes to offload that burden, avoid fatigue, and better control costs.

 3) Time-Off Visibility